codex-academy/codeX_Feb2015Intro/lets_code.md

 **Now some extra things to try:**
 * Add support to run multiple tests - add a block for each test to the tdd.html screen
 * If a test fails display the error / exception on the screen
-* Display on the screen how many tests passed or failed.
+* Display how many tests passed or failed.